 Inflation in the United States has been relatively low in recent years and has not had a material effect on our results of operations.
-It may in the future, however, increase the costs to acquire or replace property, plant and equipment and may increase the costs of labor and supplies.
+It may in the future, however, increase the cost to acquire or replace property, plant and equipment and may increase the costs of labor and supplies.
 Our operating revenues and costs are influenced to a greater extent by commodity price changes.
 To the extent permitted by competition, regulation and our existing agreements, we have and will continue to pass along a portion of increased costs to our customers in the form of higher fees.

 ITEM 7A.
-QUANTITATIVE AND QUALITATIVE DISCLOSURES ABOUT MARKET RISK (Tabular dollar amounts are in millions)
+QUANTITATIVE AND QUALITATIVE DISCLOSURES ABOUT MARKET RISK